elalish/manifold/README.md

 Manifold provides an optional [`MeshIO`](https://manifoldcad.org/docs/html/group___mesh_i_o.html) component based on [Assimp](https://assimp.org/), but it is limited in functionality and is primarily to aid in testing.
 If you are using our npm module, we have a much more capable [gltf-io.ts](https://github.com/elalish/manifold/blob/master/bindings/wasm/examples/gltf-io.ts) you can use instead.
 For other languages we strongly recommend using existing packages that focus on 3D file I/O, e.g. [trimesh](https://trimesh.org/) for Python, particularly when using vertex properties or materials.

 ## Building

-The library can be built from source, or via [vcpkg](https://github.com/microsoft/vcpkg.git).

 Only CMake, a C++ compiler, and Python are required to be installed and set up to build this library (it has been tested with GCC, LLVM, MSVC).
 However, a variety of optional dependencies can bring in more functionality, see below.